Kesavan-Hex/havoc-wiki/pages/meta/contributing.md

 permalink: help/contributing/
 ---

-So, you've decided you want to contribute to PixelExperience.
+So, you've decided you want to contribute to Havoc-OS.
 Awesome!
 This page will give you a quick overview of what you can do to contribute.

 ## Source code and features